 His current role is Coordinator of the plumbing inspectorial team within Toowoomba Regional Council.
 Ray is a committee member of the Institute of Plumbing Inspectors Queensland and has been a committee member for 18 years.
-He is also the Secretary of the IPIQ .
+He is also a past secretary of the IPIQ.

 Linda has been with the Department of Education & Training for approximately 13 years.
 In her current role as Director Contract Management & Performance she has responsibility of managing the training Agreements with public & provider Registered Training Organisations across Queensland.

 In previous roles, she had responsibility for the 27 Skilling Solutions Queensland customer service centres across Queensland and prior to that, she was the Manager Marketing & Product Development for Gold Coast Institute of TAFE.

 In the private sector, Linda has held various senior operations and marketing positions within the tourism industry in both Australia and overseas.
 Her latest role included 10 years with Russo Institute of Technology as Associate Dean and Head of Faculty for Travel & Tourism.